 If you just want to find a trading platform so that you can go ahead and start, use one of the brokers below.
 These have been chosen from our reviews all of the top platforms, so you can be sure that whichever you pick is a great choice.
 If you aren’t ready to do that just yet, keep reading to learn more about the Binance coin.

 How to buy BNB online – a step-by-step guide

 Step 1.
 Find an exchange

-- Binance: Binance is the largest crypto exchange in the world.
+- Binance: Not only Binance is the largest crypto exchange in the world but is the platform that created this coin, so you’ll get multiple benefits if you buy BNB directly in this exchange.
+By doing so, you’ll earn significant discounts on the fees of your transactions that take place on Binance.
 With hundreds of coins and token pairs available, it’s the best place to find almost all of the leading cryptocurrencies.
 Join Binance now >

 - Bittrex: Another exchange platform with a huge range of coins, Bittrex is particularly welcoming to beginners because of its easy to use interface.
 Sign up with Bittrex today >